USSJoshuaNorton/Emperor/README.md

 2. Navigate to `Control Panel > Site Management > Skin Catalog`, click the `Install` next to `Emperor` at the top of the page.
 3. Navigate to `Control Panel > Site Management > Settings > User-created Settings > Manage User-Created Settings`
 4. Add User-Created Setting:
-    a.
-Label: `Font Awesome Type` Setting Key: `FAtype` Value: `fas` for free Solid Font Awesome, `far` for free Regular Font Awesome, `fal` for pro¹ Light Font Awesome
+    * Label: `Font Awesome Type` Setting Key: `FAtype` Value: `fas` for free Solid Font Awesome, `far` for free Regular Font Awesome, `fal` for pro¹ Light Font Awesome
-    b.
-Label: `Font Awesome Source` Setting Key: `FAsrc` Value: the url to where your Font Awesome `all.css` is going to be served from², be it locally hosted or the Font Awesome CDN.
+    * Label: `Font Awesome Source` Setting Key: `FAsrc` Value: the url to where your Font Awesome `all.css` is going to be served from², be it locally hosted or the Font Awesome CDN.

 ¹ This skin was designed with the Light version of Font Awesome, but requires the purchase of a license from [Font Awesome](https://fontawesome.com/pro) to use.
 The solid and regular versions are available for free.